kleemo/streamline_jb_bot/README.md

 - **E** (often referred to as extrusion rate) controls how much filament is extruded.
 The standard value is around 0.8; for wetter clay or when the pressure is high, use slightly higher values.
 - **F** (often referred to as feed rate) controls how fast the x, y move happens, and consequently also how fast the extrusion happens.
 Here as well, increase slightly when the clay is wetter.
 A good starting value is around 1200.
 - The **New/Home** button brings the printer head back to its home position and resets the layer count to 0, but does not reset any other values.
+- **Max height:** Can be set in the `app.py` file at the very top.
+Determines the maximal height of the object to print.
+If the specified height is reached the printer stops. *Note: the maximal height also includes the starting heigth*

 # Geometry Taxonomy
 *Note: Also see the Google Sheet for reference.*